HouseTrip/housetrip.github.com/_posts/2014-03-18-nested-resources-with-backbone.md

 {% endhighlight %}

-The `Comment Model` is the middle resource between the article and a `Comment Reply`, it's then important that one of the attributes is the url with the `article_id` and the comment `id`.
+The `Comment Model` is the middle resource between the `Article` and a `Comment Reply`, it's then important that one of the attributes is the url with the `article_id` and the comment `id`.